-The nurses at Minia university and liver hospitals from both sexes whoaccepted to share in the present study also, could utilize the internet, and have an android mobile with what's App and internet access.
+Liver and University Hospitals nurses at Minia university hospitals from both sexes who accepted to share in the present study also, could utilize the internet, and have an android mobile with what's App and internet access.

 Study tools

 Three tools were used to collect data based on extensive review of the related literature.